ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

   ntrip_interface_enable : True  # Will cause the driver to open the aux port, publish the NMEA sentences it produces to the ROS network, and accept RTCM messages from the network.

-2.3- Configure the filter
+2.3- Configure the EKF
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to get the most out of the GQ7, you will need to properly configure the filter.
+In order to get the most out of the GQ7, you will need to properly configure the EKF.
 Most of these settings are defaulted to the same values in the ``microstrain_inertial_driver``, but we will review them here

 2.3.1- Antenna offsets
 ^^^^^^^^^^^^^^^^^^^^^^

-The most important configuration step for filter performance is to make sure that your antenna offsets are properly configured.
-If these are not properly configured, the GQ7 filter may never become fully stable and the heading and position performance will suffer.
+The most important configuration step for navigation performance is to make sure that your antenna offsets are properly configured.
+If these are incorrect, the GQ7 EKF may never converge and navigation performance will suffer.

-Luckily, we have them setup in the robot description, so we just need to tell the driver to go look them up.
-To further refine the antenna lever arm offset estimates, we will also tell the GQ7 filter to autocalibrate antenna offset error with a max error of 10cm.
+Luckily, we have them setup in the robot description, so we just need to tell the driver to look them up from the TF tree.
+To further refine the antenna lever arm offset estimates, we also want to enable antenna lever arm auto-calibration with a max error of 10cm.

 .. code-block:: yaml